pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/project.md

+# PROJECT 3 STATUS

+	write up of project summary for README.MD

+	change styling of form validation error messages

+	re-factor for DRY?

 # PROJECT 3 REQUIREMENTS

 # DONE : Set focus on the first text field

 		•	When the page loads, give focus to the first text field

 		# ”Job Role” section of the form: